jeanreye4/tic-tac-toe/readme.md

 ## Asking For Help

-Instructors will not be hosting office hours during this project week.
-Unit projects are an opportunity for two things:
+This project is an opportunity for two things:

 1. Working through problems on your own.
 This solidifies your knowledge and is crucial for mastering the skills we've covered.